 Ingredients

-- 1 teaspoon kosher salt (½ teaspoon if using table salt)
+- 1 teaspoon of flake kosher or sea salt (½ teaspoon if using table salt)

-- 3 ounces grass-fed butter, softened (or ghee or coconut oil chilled to the texture of room temperature butter)
+- 3 ounces of unsalted butter, softened (for true "paleo" cookies, use ghee or coconut oil chilled to the texture of room temperature butter)

 - 1 teaspoon vanilla extract